-Both Jean and Di have daughters who suffered from eating disorders.
+Both of our founders have daughters who suffered from eating disorders.

 We found very little to help us survive the struggle at the time, so decided something had to be done to fill the gap in support and treatment.
 Thankfully, our daughters are all now recovered.
 But eating disorders are on the increase, and the NHS can only see a small proportion of sufferers, often only the most severe cases.
 Our course is suitable for all, and the recovery tools it offers may be used by anyone.

 Di is an educator, published writer and speaker with a theological background.
 As well as co-founding and heading up tastelife, she also works for CPAS as Project Co-ordinator for their Leadership team.
 She and her husband Graham have three grownup children, a dog, a cat . . . and a hot tub.
 The latter for medicinal purposes, of course!

 Di Archer MA with Distinction, Theology, Nottingham University, PTLLS (Adult Education), BA Lancaster University